Alex Trebek’s Kids: How Many Children Did He Have?

 Alex Trebek was the proud father of three children.
-Trebek, who died on Sunday, has two biological children, Matthew and Emily with his wife Jean Trebek, and adopted his first wife, Elaine Trebek Kares’s daughter Nicky.
+Trebek, who died on Sunday, has two biological children, Matthew and Emily, with his wife Jean Trebek, and while married to his first wife, Elaine Trebek Kares, he adopted Kares’ daughter, Nicky.

 The blended family came together in 2019 to talk about their dad on his second Father’s Day during his battle with pancreatic cancer, according to Survivor Net.
 Jean spoke of the relationship between the kids before posing some questions to them.